10 Cute New England Towns on the Coast (Perfect for a Road Trip)

 Rockport as a town is newer than other places on this list as it dates to the early 19th century.
 Also unlike other places on this list, its economy took off because of its rock quarries.
 Its gorgeous rocky landscape makes up a big part of its charm today.
 It’s the quintessential New England town.

 Rockport was definitely one of our favourite stops.
 Though there is a “town” part of Rockport, the stretch of shopping on the peninsula is what really draws visitors.
 It’s a bit more touristy.
 You park and walk around a selection of old, colourful buildings with a variety of shops.
 You see beautiful views of the ocean waves hitting the high rocky cliffs and you go to its beautiful beach.
 But it’s still a lovely, charming stop to put on your list.

-Salem, MA is infamous for being the location of the Salem witch trials in 1693.
+Salem, MA is infamous for being the location of the Salem witch trials in 1693 – another famous New England town in US history.
 Still a mystery, the witch trials are a reminder of our grim past but one of the most unique parts of American history.
-Today, Salem is much different from the town it was over 300 years ago.
+Today, Salem is very different from the town it was over 300 years ago.

 Today there are a handful of museums to see in Salem, my preferred being the Witch Dungeon and The Witch House.
 You can also stop at the Burying Point to see the memorial for those who were wrongfully accused.
 You can also stop at the House of the Seven Gables which inspired the novel of the same name by Nathaniel Hawthorne.
 It’s one of my favourite books!
 There’s a beach I haven’t been to called Dead Horse Beach, appropriately named for this spooky town.